 Nearly all domestic and foreign, 2 or 4 wheel drive pick-up trucks will accept these camper units.
 The only exceptions at this point are the hybrid SUV trucks.
-The Grandby and Keystone units fit full size pick-ups.
+The Grandby fits full size pick-ups.
 The Eagle and Hawk fit short box trucks.
 The Finch and Raven fit the small box, quad cab units.
 With their light weight, low profile and balanced characteristics you should be able to find one that is just right for your truck.

 Do you offer custom work?

-Not really.
-Four Wheel Campers must submit the designs in blueprint format and these must be approved by numerous state agencies.
+No. Four Wheel Campers must submit the designs in blueprint format and these must be approved by numerous state agencies.
 Any alterations to the original plans must go through the same process.
-There is a 30+ year history of proven success behind the designs, but if you have something special in mind sometimes small things can be changed to better suit your needs.
+There is a 40+ year history of proven success behind the designs.

 How do I raise or lower my camper roof?